kanhaiyadav/Ai-Chat-Editor-Exporter/README.md

     -   Select/deselect individual messages to include/exclude from the export
     -   Drag-and-drop reordering with real-time preview
     -   Hash-based message tracking for reliable state management
+-   **Cloud Sync:** Save your chats and style presets to **Google Drive** and sync across all your devices.
+Your data remains under your control in your personal Google Drive.
 -   **Backup & Restore**:
-    -   Export All of your chats as a bulk in JSON for backup, which can be later imported in any device with the extension to get the chats back.
+    -   Export all of your chats in bulk as JSON for backup
+    -   Import chats from JSON files on any device with the extension
+    -   Restore your entire chat library with one click
 -   **Chat Management**:
     -   Save unlimited chats locally
     -   Merge multiple conversations